About arc42

 • Independent Scalability: The system is divided into specific microservices (React Frontend, Auth Service, Users Service, Game Service, Game Server).
 Because of this, developers can give more resources to a specific service without affecting the others.

-• Fault Isolation: Each service owns its own database volume.
-An overload or failure in game.db does not affect auth.db or users.db, meaning authentication and profile access remain available even if the game data layer is under stress.
+• Fault Isolation: Each service owns its own data store.
+An overload or failure in game.db does not affect auth.db or users.db.
+Similarly, a Redis failure only affects online matchmaking and active sessions, while AI matches and authentication remain fully operational.

 Mapping of Building Blocks to Infrastructure